SQream/sqream_docs/operational_guides/foreign_tables.rst

 Using Foreign Tables
 ==============================================

 Use a foreign table to stage data before loading from CSV, Parquet or ORC files.

 Planning for Data Staging
 --------------------------------

-For the following examples, we will want to interact with a CSV file.
-Here's a peek at the table contents:
+For the following examples, we will interact with a CSV file.

-.. csv-table:: nba.csv
-   :file: nba-t10.csv
-   :widths: auto
-   :header-rows: 1

 The file is stored on :ref:`s3`, at ``s3://sqream-demo-data/nba_players.csv``.
 We will make note of the file structure, to create a matching ``CREATE_EXTERNAL_TABLE`` statement.

 Creating a Foreign Table
 -----------------------------

-Based on the source file structure, we we :ref:`create a foreign table<create_external_table>` with the appropriate structure, and point it to the file.
+Based on the source file structure, we :ref:`create a foreign table<create_external_table>` with the appropriate structure, and point it to the file.

 .. code-block:: postgres